-The Department of Civil & Environmental Engineering and the University provide financial aid for graduate students in one of the following forms: Graduate teaching assistantships, graduate research assistantships and fellowships.
+The Department of Civil & Environmental Engineering and the University provide financial aid for graduate students in one of the following forms: graduate teaching assistantships, graduate research assistantships and fellowships.
 These assistantships include a tuition waiver, health benefits and a stipend.

 Many faculty members in the department have active research grants that continually support graduate research assistantships.
 The research assistant works with the faculty in the conduct of the sponsored research towards the student’s thesis/dissertation work.
 Students applying for research assistantships are strongly urged to contact the faculty member whose research interest most closely match their own.
 Applicants should also indicate an intended advisor on the application form and discuss their research interests in their personal statement.
-Available assistantships can be found at Opportunities.

 Teaching assistantships are limited and are offered to graduate students upon nomination of the major advisor of the student, providing evidence of the courses that the student can support.
 To be eligible for a teaching assistantship, applicants must demonstrate proficiency in spoken English; the Graduate School requirements in this respect is found here Uconn's English Proficiency Policy.
 All teaching assistants must undergo all necessary training procedures